-Presidency Conferences of Issues Policy Issues (%) (%) Fernando Collor 2 (2,5%) 2 (6%) Health (1992) Mental health (1992) Oral health (1993) Indigenous health (1993) Workers health (1994) Management of labor and education in health (1994) Science, technology, and innovation in health (1994) Food and nutritional safety (1994) Social assistance (1995, 1997, 2001) Rights of children and adolescents (1997, 1999, 2001) Human rights (1996, 1997, 1998, 1999, 2000, 2001,200) Health (1996, 2000) Indigenous health (2001) Mental health (2001) Food and nutritional safety (1994) • Health (2003, 2008) Oral health (2004) Workers health (2006) Health of indigenous peoples (2005) Environmental health (2009) Science, technology, and innovation in health (2004) Management of labor and education in health (2003) Rights of the Elderly (2006, 2009) Rights of the Elderly (2006, 2008) Rights of people with disabilities (2006, 2008) Rights of people with disabilities (2006, 2008) Gays, lesbians, bisexuals, transvestites and transsexuals (Indigenous people (2006) Public policies for women (2004, 2007) Rights of children and adolescents (2003, 2005, 2007, 2007) Rights of children and adolescents (2003, 2005, 2007, 2009) Brazilian Communities Abroad (2008, 2009) Environment (2003, 2005, 2009) Solidary Economy (2006) Aquaculture and fishing (2003, 2005, 2009) Sustainable and solidary rural development (2008) Food and nutritional safety (2004, 2007) Cities (2003, 2005, 2007) Public Security (2009) Comunicação (2009) Basic Education (2008) Professional and Technological Education (2006) Indigenous Education (2009) Culture (2005) Sports (2004, 2006, 2007, 2009) Human Rights (2003, 2005, 2007, 2009) 2008) Total 80 33
+Presidency Conferences of Issues Policy Issues (%) (%) Fernando Collor 2 (2,5%) 2 (6%) Health (1992) Mental health (1992) Mental health (1992) Itamar Franco6 (7,5 %)6 (18,2%)Oral health (1993)Indigenous health (1994)Management of labor and education in health (1994)Science, technology, and innovation in health (1994)Food and nutritional safety (1994) Fernando Henrique Cardoso17 (21,3%)7 (21,2%)Social assistance (1995, 1997, 2001) Rights of children and adolescents (1997, 1999, 2001, 2001) Human rights (1996, 1997, 1998, 1999, 2000, 2001, 2001) Health (1996, 2000) Indigenous health (2001) Mental health (2001) Food and nutritional safety (1994) Luiz Inácio Lula da Silva (até 2009) St (68,8%) St (64,8%) St (64, :008) Total 80 33

 The table above indicates that considering the 8 issues appreciated by national policy conferences held during the governments of Fernando Collor ('heath' and 'mental health') and Itamar Franco ('oral health', 'indigenous health', 'workers health', 'management of education and labor in health', 'science, technology and innovation in health', and 'food and nutritional safety'), the Fernando Henrique Cardoso's government makes up for only 3 policy issues addressed ('social assistance', 'children and youth rights', and 'human rights').
 This means that 22 out of 33 policy issues appreciated by national conferences in 21 years were introduced during the first 7 years of Lula's government.
-Based on the previous classification of policy area sets, it is possible to notice that almost all national policy conferences classified under "minorities" (except for 'children and youth rights', "education, culture, social assistance and sports" (except for 'food and nutritional health') and "environment" sets took place during Lula's government.
-As to the 8 policy issues which make up the "minorities" policy area set, only one was appreciated by governments preceding Lula's.
+Based on the previous classification of policy area sets, it is possible to notice that almost all national policy conferences classified under "minorities" (except for 'children and youth rights', "education, culture, social assistance and sports" (except for 'food and nutritional health') and "environment" sets took place during Lula's governments preceding Lula's.
 With respect to the 8 policy issues included in the health policy area set, 2 became the object of conferences for the first time after 2003, despite the fact this is the area in which the first conferences have occurred.

 It is worth underlying that, in the period preceding 1988, 12 national conferences were held in Brazil, in which 5 issues were appreciated ('health', 'oral health', 'workers health', 'indigenous health' and 'mental health'), all of which are part of the health policy area set.
 If one is to consider the fact that, out of the 8 policy issues appreciated by the governments of Fernando Collor de Mello and Itamar Franco, 5 had already been the object of national policy conferences before 1988, Fernando Henrique Cardoso's governments have in reality only introduced 3 new policy issues to the entire range of 33 dealt with in national public policy conferences in Brazil.
 Lula's government was therefore responsible for introducing 66.7% of the policy issues which have been object of national public policy conferences in Brazil, considering its entire history, both before and after 1988.
 This data is conveyed by the graph 3 below.
 As discussed earlier in this paper, the policy innovation and group inclusion revealed by such data derives from the close and strong relationship Lula's government has been maintaining with civil society over the years, allowing a considerable amount of professional and workers associations, as well as NGOs and social movements, to have a set on the national policy counsels and take an active part in the national public policy conferences.
 Graph 3: National Conferences: distribution according to the introduction of new issues by governments